patx/micropie/README.md

 ```

 ### **5. Static File Serving**
-Here again, like Websockets, MiroPie does not have a built in static file protocal.
-While MicroPie does not natively support static files, if you need them, you can easily integrate dedicated libraries like **ServeStatic** ot **Starlette’s StaticFiles** alongside Uvicorn to handle async static file serving.
+Here again, like Websockets, MiroPie does not have a built in static file method.
+While MicroPie does not natively support static files, if you need them, you can easily integrate dedicated libraries like **ServeStatic** or **Starlette’s StaticFiles** alongside Uvicorn to handle async static file serving.
 Check out [examples/serve_static](https://github.com/patx/micropie/tree/main/examples/serve_static) to see this in action.

 ### **6. Streaming Responses**